riyaalatkar/exp-1/README.md

 ALGORITHM

-Part 1:
-1)Variable Declaration and Printing
+Part 1:Variable Declaration and Printing

-2)Assign string values to variables.
+1)Assign string values to variables.

-3)Assign multiple values using multiple assignment.
+2)Assign multiple values using multiple assignment.

-4)Print variables individually and using the sep parameter.
+3)Print variables individually and using the sep parameter.

 Part 2: Data Types

-        Declare variables of different data types (int, float, string, boolean).
+1)Declare variables of different data types (int, float, string, boolean).

-        Use type() to display the data type of each variable.
+2)Use type() to display the data type of each variable.

 Part 3: Mathematical Operations

-        Assign numeric values to variables.
+1)Assign numeric values to variables.

-        Perform arithmetic operations.
+2)Perform arithmetic operations.

-        Store results in variables and display them.
+3)Store results in variables and display them.

 Part 4: User Input and Operations

-        Accept integer values from the user.
+1) Accept integer values from the user.

-        Display the entered values.
+3) Display the entered values.

-        Perform arithmetic operations on user inputs.
+5) Perform arithmetic operations on user inputs.

 Part 5: Area of a Circle

-        Import the math module.
+1) Import the math module.

-        Accept the radius from the user.
+2) Accept the radius from the user.

-        Use the formula area = πr².
+3) Use the formula area = πr².

-        Display the calculated area.
+4) Display the calculated area.

 Part 6: Logarithmic Calculation

-        Import the math module.
+1) Import the math module.

-        Accept a number from the user.
+2) Accept a number from the user.

-        Calculate its base-10 logarithm.
+3) Calculate its base-10 logarithm.

-        Display the result.
+4) Display the result.

 Part 7: Comparison Using Conditional Statements

-        Accept two numbers from the user.
+1) Accept two numbers from the user.

-        Compare the values using an if-else statement.
+2) Compare the values using an if-else statement.

-        Display which number is greater.
+3)Display which number is greater.

 CONCLUSION